YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/sample-projects/example-project-2.md

 public void Move(Location location, string markerName) {
 ```

+{% hint style="info" %}
+If you're using Unity 2021.1 or earlier, open the Window menu, and choose Yarn Spinner -> Update Yarn Commands.
+This updates the code that makes sure that the "place" command is available to your Yarn script.

+If you're using a later version of Unity, you don't need to do this.
+{% endhint %}

 Now in the Yarn script, just add commands to move the relevant **Character** to the desired marker in the current Location by adding `<<place (character name) (location) (marker name)>>` wherever needed.
 Placing characters _before_ calling `<<fadeIn>>` will ensure they are there before the shot appears, so the Character won't seem to pop into existence a fraction later.

 Just a handful of additions to the Yarn script: